jbcoe/value_types/presentations/vocabulary_types_2023_11_8.md

 # Incomplete types

-We may want a composite to contain an instance of an incomplete type, either directly or though the use of existing vocabulary types.
+We may want a composite to contain an instance of an incomplete type, either directly or through the use of existing vocabulary types.

 Incomplete type support is needed for defining recursive data structures, supporting open-set polymorphism, and hiding implementation detail.

 Incomplete types are supported by storing the object of the incomplete type outside of the composite object.

-Stroring an object outside of a composite type can also be used to optimize use of cache (hot-cold-splitting).
+Storing an object outside of a composite type can also be used to optimize use of cache (hot-cold-splitting).

 ---